Are you a retail store owner with very few or no online sales?

 It looks like a global recession will hit us in 2020, and it will hit traditional retail businesses hard.
 More and more clients are saying they are worried about inventory.
 Chinese imports are getting delayed – and it’s not the “fun”, Chinese New Year delay, this is a more dramatic delay, one that points to the beginning of a systemic problem.

 Areas in China are still under quarantine, which is causing bottlenecks across the country.
 Factories are still closed, some due to restrictions, others due to not having raw materials to work with.
-Even if everything would open today and there would be no restrictions we would still have a big problem on our hands.
+Even if everything would open today and there were no restrictions we would still have a big problem on our hands.

 Who will be the eCommerce losers and the winners of 2020?

 As factories slowly open up, they will fulfill orders for their biggest partners in order to preserve deals and not lose them.
-The biggest partners are heavy-duty importers that rely on your retail store operation and others to buy products in bulk so that they generate cash-flow fast.
-Importers that provide drop-shipping will have to increase prices in order to stay afloat.
+The biggest partners are heavy-duty importers that rely on your retail store operation and others to buy products in bulk so that they generate cash flow fast.
+Importers that provide drop shipping will have to increase prices in order to stay afloat.

-This is where it gets interesting – eCommerce is flooded with many small-time entrepreneurs that buy a few products here and there as their businesses mostly fulfill orders through drop-shipping.
+This is where it gets interesting – eCommerce is flooded with many small-time entrepreneurs who buy a few products here and there as their businesses mostly fulfill orders through drop-shipping.
 These entrepreneurs use aggressive price tactics and invest a lot in digital marketing as their operational and merchandising costs are small.
-In 2020 they will have to deal with higher product costs, delays and most will not be able to adapt.
+In 2020 they will have to deal with higher product costs, and delays and most will not be able to adapt.

 With the bulk of aggressive, small-time eCommerce businesses and sellers out of the way, you will have a great opportunity to grow your retail store through eCommerce.